A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 The idea was to cook the rice via applied electric current which was fed directly to the rice and water in the box.
 This caused the water to heat up and boil and eventually cooks the rice, albeit inefficiently and dangerously, as it also presented a high risk of electrocution.

-When the rice was cooked, the water mostly had also evaporated and the cooked rice somewhat became a type of resistor which reduced the power and kept the rice in a warm state just like how modern rice cookers “keep warm” feature does the same thing.
+When the rice was cooked, the water mostly had also evaporated.
+As well, the cooked rice somewhat became a type of resistor.
+It reduced the power and kept the rice in a warm state just like how modern rice cookers “keep warm” feature does the same thing.

 This primitive method of cooking rice was not an idea; for home cooking as it wasn’t suitable for different water qualities, or how well the rice was being washed.